Arc Flash Hazard Risk Assessment

 5. Implement arc flash hazard and electrical shock warning labels on electrical equipment.

-6. Inform management and workers of the results.
+6. Inform management and workers of the results

 1. Updated One-Line Electrical Drawings